Ipstenu/varnish-http-purge/readme.txt

 * `wp varnish purge` - Flush the entire cache
 * `wp varnish debug` - Help for debugging how well Varnish is (or isn't) working

+= Debugging =

+If you're working on a site and need to turn off caching, add this to your wp-config file: `define( 'VHP_DEBUG', true );`

+That will break cache on page loads.
+It is _not_ recommended for production!

 = Requirements =

 * Pretty Permalinks enabled